VienThanh12/Demo-Kempower/README.md

 We will start with the reason why I chose Automation Engineer.
 When I stud

 ## Reason why I choose Automation Engineer as my major in my university.

 It started from my background in my highschool.
 I studied Computer Science in a high school for the gifted.
-I started to code C/C++ in grade 9 when I was 14 years old, most of the time I just studied the software so when I applied to the university I wanted to learn more about hardware.
+I started to code C/C++ in grade 9 when I was 14 years old, It has been 4 years since I only studied software so when I applied to the university I wanted to learn more about hardware.
 Automation is a good choice for me.
 Because automation is comprised of about 40% software and 60% hardware.
 Especially when it comes to coding or programming, I can study it by myself.
 As you can see in the summer when I have free time, I completed the Fullstack course at the University Of Helsinki with 7 credits and grade 5.
 <img width="1169" alt="Screenshot 2024-01-28 at 15 16 35" src="https://github.com/VienThanh12/Demo-Kempower/assets/67015555/3dee37fb-f00f-4544-bccc-c37f4b20242c">